Why We Like It

 Finish and Freeze:

-If desired, sprinkle cacao nibs and coarse sea salt on top of each peanut butter cup, dividing between all of them.
+If desired, sprinkle cacao nibs and coarse salt on top of each peanut butter cup, dividing between all of them.

 Freeze until set, at least 30 minutes.

 To easily remove the frozen. peanut butter cups from the muffin pan, use a table knife to pop them out, and then store in the freezer (or in the refrigerator) in an airtight container.

 Serve and Enjoy!

 If desired, you can make the entire peanut butter layer in your food processor.
 If you are using a small food processor for the almonds and oats, it may be just as easy to transfer them to a bowl and then stir all the ingredients together, or if your kitchen tool of choice can handle it, go ahead and blend all the ingredients (almonds, oats, peanut butter, oil, etc) together in the food processor.

 For more about chocolate, and why it’s important to read the ingredient labels to know exactly what you are getting, check out our coaching tip, Health by Chocolate.
 And then, read more about why we have fallen in love with cacao nibs in our coaching tip, Is There a Difference Between Cocoa and Cacao?

 Thanks to the help of an Eat REAL America member, we have discovered that you can also make these in a 8 inch x 8 inch baking dish, and there are a couple of tricks to keep in mind.
 They will be easier to cut if you freeze them for about 30 minutes, then remove them from the freezer and use a table knife to pop the entire block out of the baking dish and turn it upside down onto a cutting board.
 Then, using a sharp knife, cut into squares.
 (This cutting upside down trick will prevent the chocolate from cracking and the base from falling apart.)

 Nutrition Information for one peanut butter cup (with cacao nib and salt topping)